Cleaning An Air Purifier Filter Made Easy

 • Wear a mask and gloves if you have allergies or sensitivities.

-5 Cleaning Steps for Your Air Filter
+5 Cleaning Steps For Your Air Filter

 1. Turn off and unplug the air purifier.